stats/node_detour/README.md

 i5-7200U @ 2.50GHz with 8 GB of RAM: ~0.7 milliseconds to return a smooth path for paths averaging 400 waypoints

 i7-2760QM @ 2.40GHz with 8 GB of RAM: ~0.8 milliseconds to return a smooth path for paths averagin 400 waypoints

+# Typescript

+There is an index.d.ts file included with this build.
+It should be usable by typescript.